 Your hair products could be effing up your skin.
 “Shampoos, especially those containing sulfates, can trigger back acne as they are rinsed away,” says Dr. Sadick.
 “Choose sulfate-free and preferably organic products.”
 And to help lock in moisture, a lot of traditional conditioners will use quats (like Polyquaternium 10), which bind to your hair as you go about your day, but they can also cling to your skin and clog your pores in the process.

 4. You’re washing up in the wrong order

 I don’t know about you, but I tend to rinse out my conditioner at the very end of my shower, but this can lead to breakouts on your neck, shoulders, and back.
 And even natural products could potentially lead to breakouts as they’re rinsed out of your hair and down your back, says Terrence Keaney, MD, a Washington, D.C.-based Dove Men+Care expert dermatologist.
 The best way to avoid that?
 “Shampoo and condition first, then wash your body afterwards.
 This gets rid of any residual conditioner that wound up on your back,” says Dr. Keaney.
 Brilliant!

 5. You over-exfoliate

 Of course, you exfoliate to get rid of dead skin cells and help prevent zits, but it’s a lesser-known fact that overdoing it can have the opposite effect.
 “Overzealous scrubbing with exfoliants, body brushes, or loofahs can cause significant skin irritation and lead to breakouts,” warns Dr. Sadick.
 “Less is more with exfoliating,” echoes Dr. Keaney.
 “If you’re over-aggressive with exfoliating, it can cause redness and dryness which is not good for the skin.”
-(And if you’ve already scrubbed your skin to the point of no return, facial oils can help keep your breakouts in check.)
+Post-shower, always make sure to rehydrate skin with a non-comedogenic moisturizer.

 6. You’ve got hard water